hustcer/nushell.github.io/.ebook-pub/commands/mv.md

 - `--verbose`: explain what is being done.
 - `--progress`: display a progress bar
 - `--interactive`: prompt before overwriting
+- `--update`: move and overwrite only when the SOURCE file is newer than the destination file or when the destination file is missing
 - `--no-clobber`: do not overwrite an existing file

 ## Input/output types: